TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 ## Formulating the Problem

 Current automated chess boards are expensive and lack features such as online functionality, voice recognition, and unobstructed movement.
 The goal of this implementation is to improve these features, reduce cost, use accessible parts for easy hobbyist replication, and to make the game more accessible for players with disabilities.
+Beyond individual use, this new technology could attract new customers to businesses related to board games or leisure locations through its novelty and fascination.
 Challenges of this project include digital signal processing for voice controls, artificial intelligence (AI) implementation for solo-play, and automating piece movement.

 ### Background